Grid diagrams and Heegaard Floer invariants

 where $n_p(D)$ denotes the average multiplicity of $D$ in the four quadrants around the point $p$.
 (Lipshitz's formula in the reference has an extra term, the Euler measure of $D$, but this is zero in our case because $D$ can be decomposed into rectangles.)

-For example, consider the domains in Figure~\ref{fig:ULeft}.
+For example, consider the snail-like domains from Definition~\ref{def:snail}, as shown in Figure~\ref{fig:ULeft}.
 We turn them into enhanced domains by adding the respective marking ($L$ or $R$) as well as choosing the real multiplicity at the destabilization point to be zero.
 Then all those domains have index zero, regardless of how many (non-destabilized) $O$'s they contain and with what multiplicities.

 \begin {lemma} Suppose that $(D, \epsilon, \rho)$ is the enhanced domain associated to a homotopy class $\phi$ of $(k+2)$-gons as in Section~\ref{sec:uleft}.
 Then the Maslov indices match: $\mu(\phi) = I(D, \epsilon, \rho)$. \end {lemma}